 - If you have group-based coverage available to you and your dependents, you cannot receive a Federal subsidy even if you qualify for one.
 In this case, it is better to purchase coverage outside of the exchange or enroll yourself/family members in your group plan.

 The Department of Health & Human Services (HHS) issues poverty guidelines that are often referred to as the “federal poverty level” (FPL).
-The Marketplace will use the 2017 guidelines when making calculations for advance payments of premium tax credit (APTC) and income-based CSRs starting November 1, 2017.
+The Marketplace will continue to use the 2018 guidelines when making calculations for advance payments of premium tax credit (APTC) and income-based CSRs through at least early 2019.